mcc-us/bookkeeping/_pages/accounting-cycle.md

 ## 7. Close the Books (If Needed)

 - This step is particularly relevant for periodic reporting (e.g., monthly, quarterly).
+- 4 Step Process
     - Closing involves transferring temporary account balances (revenue, expense) to permanent accounts (retained earnings), preparing them for a new reporting period.

 ## 8. Prepare (Official) Financial Statements

 - Using the adjusted trial balance as a starting point, financial statements like the income statement, statement of equity and balance sheet are created.

-## 9. Archive Records
+## 9. Interpret & Archive Records

 - All transaction details, journal entries, & supporting documents are securely stored for future reference & potential audits.